 HEARTshops are about creating your art while tapping into your heart.
 Through guided intimate gatherings that encourage joyous and soulful expression, your whole body will engage in peeling off layers that shield your creative core.
 HEARTshops hold a space where you can connect to the deepest parts of your be-ing; to your heart – and to the art that resides within you.
 Whether in a private session or through group collaborative art-making, gift yourself the time to unleash your creativity and find a renewed sense of well-being and serenity.

 Liberating yourself from self-imposed limits and external constraints.

 Stashing your monkey mind behind the door.
 Stand up.
 Start anew.

-Calling up your spirit, weaving out the fullest dimensions of yourself, straight from the heart.
+Calling up your spirit, weaving through the fullest dimensions of yourself.

 Finding joy, self-healing, increased sensory awareness and self-confidence.

 Each of us, even those largely guided by reason and the intellect, or those who have forgotten the unadulterated joys and curiosities of childhood; each of us possesses a unique ability to turn inwards, listen to and lead from, the heart.
 Your heart is your beacon, always linking to your deepest self, and connecting you to truths long buried or not yet unearthed.